 Seventh Graders most often enroll in Spanish II or French II, where they become more adept in their language of choice.
 More of the class content, including instructions, is delivered in the target language.
 Students develop understanding of verb tenses by focusing on present progressive, preterit, and reflexives.
 They learn about direct and indirect objects and demonstrative adjectives.
 Students read and write more complex texts.

-Seventh Graders are becoming more skilled in their pursuits in the arts, creating sculptures, making presentations to accompany their National History Day research, drawing with pastels, and shining on stage in the All-School Play.
+Seventh Graders are becoming more skilled in their pursuits in the arts, creating sculptures, making presentations to accompany their National History Day research, drawing with pastels, and shining on stage in the big spring musical at the Wheeler Opera House.

 Each assignment in Seventh Grade Art class gives students an opportunity to explore the different concepts and benchmarks associated with their grade level.
 Students are introduced to sculpting in soapstone.
 They use files, rasps and chisels to carve into a solid block of stone.
 The process is physically demanding, but satisfying as each student creates a unique sculpture.
 Students conclude the semester working on costumes, props, and sets for the play.